Lea Fields Crematorium

 - Best Public Service Building Finalist, East Midlands LABC Building Excellence Award, 2020

+The earthy material palette of brick, timber and bronze help create a series of calming and contemplative spaces inside this crematorium.
 The materiality of the proposal comprises of three key elements: an elegant brick volume that defines the form of the building throughout; the use of natural materials both internally and externally to place the building within its landscape, and the carefully considered large bronze framed window panels to articulate the brick building and offer views across the wider site and beyond.

 The principle organising feature of the landscape design is an axis which runs across the front of the crematorium building and continues out to connect the various site features for example the memorial gardens, the car parks and the building entrances.
 Responding to site topography the main axis climbs eight metres to a new Chapel of Remembrance placed specifically at the site’s highest point.
 Common complications of the crematorium brief occur as services begin and end.
 In order to reduce the risk of crossover roads and pedestrian routes have been carefully considered across the site and sensitively set within the landscape.